vuejs/docs/src/guide/introduction.md

 </p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

 Here we're encountering something new.
 The `v-bind` attribute you're seeing is called a **directive**.
 Directives are prefixed with `v-` to indicate that they are special attributes provided by Vue, and as you may have guessed, they apply special reactive behavior to the rendered DOM.
-Here we are basically saying "_keep this element's `title` attribute up-to-date with the `message` property on the Vue instance._"
+Here we are basically saying "_keep this element's `title` attribute up-to-date with the `message` property on the current active instance._"

 ## Handling User Input

-To let users interact with your app, we can use the `v-on` directive to attach event listeners that invoke methods on our Vue instances:
+To let users interact with your app, we can use the `v-on` directive to attach event listeners that invoke methods on our instances:

 ```html
 <div id="event-handling">